-Success Academy's powerful, rich, and comprehensive curriculum - developed, scrutinized, and refined over 13 years is designed to ignite scholars' curiosity and love of learning, while cultivating an analytical and investigative mindset.We want all scholars to take ownership of their learning and develop keen interests and passions, and we encourage you to visit your scholars' classrooms to observe the curriculum in action.
-Reach out to your teacher to schedule a visit anytime.
+Success Academy's powerful, rich, and comprehensive curriculum - developed, scrutinized, and refined over 15 years - is designed to ignite scholars' curiosity and love of learning, while cultivating independence and critical thinking.

+We want all scholars to take ownership of their learning and develop keen interests and passions.
 We look forward to working with you to support scholars on this exciting intellectual journey!